 If the stop is complete, and the officer gives you a ticket or warning, you are free to go.
 At this point, it is common to ask for consent to search.
 You do not have to give that but many people do.
 You may ask why you should refuse, especially if you do not have anything to hide.
 You do not need a reason to refuse.
 It is a right that has been guaranteed.
 Our Country was founded on the idea we should be free from Governmental intrusion and control over our lives.
 Many people have fought and died for that belief.
 When you refuse a search you are asserting those rights that are the foundation of our Country.

 On a more practical level, once you give consent the police are free to search everywhere.
 They can search throughout your car, and they are under no obligation to return it to the same condition.
 Also, they are free to basically take as long as they want.
 By agreeing to allow them to search your car, you may end up prolonging the stop.

 Most officers are honest dedicated public servants, and those in Waco and McLennan County are no different.
 As with any profession, there are always a few that are not, and some that want to push the limits.
 Unfortunately, you do not know which is which until it is too late.
 Encounters with the police do not have to be antagonistic or confrontational.
 By knowing your rights you can get through it with the least amount of stress possible.

-If you want to know more about the criminal justice system request a copy of book Criminal Injustice - Don't Become Another Victim of the Criminal Justice System.
+If you want to know more about the criminal justice system request a copy of my book, Criminal Injustice - Don't Become Another Victim of the Criminal Justice System.